tsouche/learn-docker/tutorial.md

 ```
 Take a look at the visualizer:

+***insert a picture here***

 ***

 You saw in the Compose file that visualizer runs on 8080.
-Get the IP

-address of one of your nodes by running docker-machine ls.
-Go to either IP

-address at port 8080 and you can see the visualizer running.
-In our case:

-go to the port 8080 of myvm1: http://192.168.99.100:8080/
+Get the IP address of one of your nodes by running docker-machine ls.
+Go to either IP address at port 8080 and you can see the visualizer running.
+In our case: go to the port 8080 of `myvm1`: [http://192.168.99.100:8080/](http://192.168.99.100:8080/)

-The single copy of visualizer is running on the manager as you expect, and

-the 8 instances of web are spread out across the swarm.
-You can corroborate

-this visualization by running docker stack ps <stack>:
+The single copy of visualizer is running on the manager as you expect, and the 8 instances of web are spread out across the swarm.
+You can corroborate this visualization by running `docker stack ps <stack>`:

 $ docker stack ps getstartedlab